CinderZhang/DRIVER-PhilosophyBigPicture/SFEPD-DRIVER_Two_Pager.md

 The students in SFEPD programs today will graduate into a workforce where:

-* AI tools are embedded in everyday financial tasks
+* AI tools are embedded in everyday tasks
 * 60% of entry-level jobs expect basic data analysis skills
-* employers want candidates who can interpret financial information, not just memorize it
+* employers want candidates who can interpret financial information and data, not just memorize it

 Students who only receive literacy enter the workforce prepared conceptually but not competitively.

-DRIVER gives them just enough analytical fluency to:
+DRIVER gives them enough analytical fluency to:

 * Level the playing field with AI
 * Stand out to employers